makuachteny/Higher_level_programming/python-data_structures/README.md

-File 1-element_at.py writes a function that retrieves an element from a list like in C
+File 2-replace_in_list.py writes a function that replaces an element of a list at a specific position (like in C)